nyorain/vil/docs/env.md

 - `VIL_WAIT_SURFACE={0, 1}`, default 0.
 Wait until the application has created
   a surface object until the window is initialized.
 Fixes window initialization for DXVK.
 If you have a compute-only application, this needs to be 0.

+- `VIL_ALLOW_UNSUPPORTED_EXTS={0, 1}`, default 0.
+When a vulkan instance/device
+  is created with an unsupported extension, vil will output and return an error if this is not set to 1.
+If this is set to 1, vil still outputs an error but does not fail device/instance creation.
+  Please note that running vil with unsupported extensions will likely cause crashes and issues.